How my financial goal helped me to save £800

 Still scares me

 I decided to try another couple of matched bets, even though it was still scaring me senseless!
 I made another £47.65, taking my matched betting total for the month to £122.89 and my total savings for the month to £727.11.
-I intend to keep doing this, but I definitely need to build my confidence with it, because it doesn’t do my heart any good!
+Although I made a little money from this, I do not intend to keep doing this, because it doesn’t do my heart any good!

 I also made another £25 through my new wee friend Plum.
 Plum is a fun, easy and exciting way to save money.
 It (s/he?) is a personal savings assistant, which monitors your spending and then automatically transfers small amounts of money into your Plum savings account.
 It communicates with you via Facebook messenger and it honestly feels like having a conversation with a friend!
 To save or withdraw money you simply message Plum and it will message back immediately.
 It is lovely to get a surprise message from Plum telling you what the total in your account is, especially when I got one saying that 3 of my friends had also signed up, meaning I got a £25 bonus!